Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and Shapley values: Introduction

-We aim to obtain both flexibility and inference within one coherent framework.
+We aim to obtain both flexibility and inference within one coherent framework and apply it to discover beyond-linear trends related to cardiovascular health.
 We propose RuleSHAP, a framework for using rule-based, hypothesis-free discovery that combines Bayesian regression, tree ensembles, and Shapley values to both detect and infer complex patterns.
 RuleSHAP critically improves over existing methods in three main ways.
 First, it generates rules in a manner that we argue to be better suited for interpretation and uncertainty quantification, compared to existing rule ensembles.
 For example, it specifically creates rules for beyond-linear effects.
 Second, it relies on the good coverage properties of Bayesian horseshoe regression \citep{van2017uncertainty} to obtain high-quality uncertainty quantification.
 Third, RuleSHAP efficiently produces marginal Shapley values \citep{shapley1953value,strumbelj2010efficient} with Bayesian uncertainty quantification, allowing for inference through credible intervals.

 The work is structured as follows: in Section~\ref{sec:RuleFit}, we discuss the existing RuleFit family of models that RuleSHAP improves upon.
 In Section~\ref{sec:RuleSHAP}, we introduce RuleSHAP and derive its Shapley values.
+In Section~\ref{sec:HELIUS} we apply our method to the data collected in the HELIUS epidemiological cohort study \citep{snijder2017cohort} to explore risk and protective factors for high cholesterol level and high systolic blood pressure, uncovering nonlinear interaction effects of covariates such as age, sex, ethnicity, BMI and glucose level.
 In Section~\ref{sec:EmpiricalEval} we use simulations to confirm that RuleSHAP correctly reconstructs the effects of signal features and flags noise features' local effects as not significant.
-In Section~\ref{sec:HELIUS} we apply our method to the data collected in the HELIUS epidemiological cohort study \citep{snijder2017cohort} to explore risk and protective factors for high cholesterol level and high systolic blood pressure, uncovering nonlinear interaction effects of covariates such as age, sex, ethnicity, BMI and glucose level.
 In Section~\ref{sec:Discussion}, we summarize our findings and describe strengths, limitations and future directions.